r-lyeh-archived/vision/README.md

 - else money is substracted from total amount and time is added to project estimation

 # studio dev tools
-- clone a virtual box disk with the studio tools & apps stuffed in it
+- clone a virtual box disk with the OS in it. keep it as os.vdi
+- copy os.vdi dev.vdi; and append studio tools & apps to it
-- when deploying a new computer, grab the disk from the network
+- when deploying a new computer, grab the dev.vdi disk from the network
+- when updating tools, restart from os.vdi